Alyssa Ney, Professor of Philosophy, LMU Munich

 Since July 1, 2024, I am Professor and Chair of Metaphysics in the Faculty of Philosophy, Philosophy of Science, and Religious Studies at LMU Munich.
 I received my MA and PhD in Philosophy from Brown University, my MS in Physics from UC Davis, and my BS in Physics and Philosophy from Tulane University.
 Before coming to LMU, I was Professor of Philosophy at UC Davis and the University of Rochester.

 My research focuses primarily on fundamentality, the unity of science, and the interpretation of quantum theories.
 I am working on two large projects at the moment.
-First, I am writing a book on the fundamentality of physics, arguing for an interpretation of the claim that physics is metaphysically fundamental.
+First, I am writing a book on the fundamentality of physics.
+My aim is to develop and defend an interpretation of the claim that physics is metaphysically fundamental that can support the special social standing of physics.
 Second, I am editing a collection of papers on the many worlds interpretation of quantum mechanics.
 The volume more specifically addresses the issue of how adopting the many worlds interpretation may allow one to avoid non-locality or "spooky action at a distance."

 New work in progress